Hairs move rapidly in response to the electric fields, sending messages to the nervous system.

 Sexual intimacy and pleasure are some of humanity’s most cherished experiences.
 The so-called “best things in life” include natural beauty, fine dining, the arts, thrilling adventures, creative pursuits and community service.
 But love and orgasms are among the few peak experiences that are equally available to rich and poor, equally sweet to those whose lives are going according to plan and to many whose dreams are in pieces.

 Religious conservatives think that these treasured dimensions of the human experience should be available to only a privileged few people whose lives fit their model: male-dominated, monogamous, heterosexual pairs who have pledged love and contractual marriage for life.
 Some true believers—especially those in thrall to the Protestant Quiverfull Movement or the Vatican—would further limit sexual privileges even within hetero state-licensed, church-sanctified marriages to only couples who are open to intimacy producing a pregnancy and a child.
-Take your pick: it’s either reproductive roulette or no sex—although you might be able to game God by tracking female fertility and then bumping like […]
+Take your pick: it’s either reproductive roulette or no sex—although you might be able to game God by tracking female fertility and then bumping […]

 No Comments